Metrolink (California)

-Metrolink is a commuter rail system in Southern California, serving Los Angeles, Orange, Riverside, San Bernardino, and Ventura counties, as well as to Oceanside in San Diego County.
-The system consists of eight lines and 69 stations operating on 545.6 mi of track.
+Metrolink is a commuter rail system in Southern California, serving Los Angeles, Orange, Riverside, San Bernardino, San Diego (Note: Metrolink only serves the city of Oceanside in San Diego County) and Ventura counties.
+The system consists of eight lines and 68 stations operating on 545.6 mi of track.
 This includes Arrow, which Metrolink operates under a contract with the San Bernardino County Transportation Authority (SBCTA).